 EX: A $6000 piece of equipment is expected to last 6 years or 1080 days (based on 180 clinical days in a year).
 The cost per day is $5.55.

 What if you can extend that piece of equipment’s life by two years through good preventive maintenance?
 Several studies show good preventive maintenance doubles equipment life but let's be conservative and increase it by only 33%.

 EX: A $6000 piece of equipment with preventive maintenance is now expected to last 8 years or 1440 days.
 The cost per day is $4.16.
 You lowered your cost per day by $1.39.

 Now take this example and apply it across an entire office with $240,000 worth of equipment (40 times the example).
 You save $55.60 ($1.39 x 40) per day.
 In a year with 180 clinical days, this lowers your cost per year by $10,008 ($55.60 x 180).

 How Much to Spend

 So, what would you be willing to invest to lower your cost by $55.60 per day or a little more than $10,000 in a year?
-Your accountant would likely tell you anything less than these amounts makes mathematical sense.
+Your accountant would likely tell you anything less than this amount makes financial sense.
 Fortunately, you will not spend $9,999 a year to get good preventive maintenance.
-Five to six hours of proactive care per year is all that is needed, and it should only cost about $750 - $850.
+Four to six hours of proactive care per year is all that is needed, and it should only cost about $600 - $850 in labor.